 Editorial Note from Aja:

-A principle to which I hew very closely is that I always try to let my professional work speak for itself.
+I always try to let my professional work speak for itself.
 That means that I typically don’t comment on my articles after the fact, except to clarify any misunderstandings, make corrections, and/or communicate updates.

 You can always email me at Vox at aja.romano at vox dot com, or at my personal email, aja.romano at gmail.